4th Year Visiting Medical Student Rotations

 Work hours will comply with ACGME recommendations for interns, including one full day off per week.
 Students may take two additional days off for the purpose of interviewing during interview season rotations; all such planned absences should be communicated with and approved in advance with the course coordinator.

 Eligibility for a rotation includes a prerequisite of two months of inpatient hospital experience, one of which must be in internal medicine, with a letter of recommendation stating that you are competent to write progress notes and orders.
 To apply for a rotation, you will need approval by your medical school dean with documentation that you are in good standing and have completed all of your third-year clerkships, as well as an affiliation agreement between your school and SJH.
 We also require a personal statement from you expressing your future career and residency goals.
 Please see additional requirements listed below.
+Finally, a current affiliation agreement between your school and SJH is also required.

 Comments from students completing the rotation